RichieRob/PredictionPerpsDocs/docs/FullReadMe/DocumentsNeeded.md

 # Additional Documentation not yet Created

+0) When looking at Market Intiialisation if we have a market with synthetic liquidity we will need to define the initial market maker and the weightings

 1) Walkthough of what happens with trades including prices using the AMM

 2) AMM Maths and Pricing Spec (bridge between the whitepaper and the .sol implentation)